 He shared his story with Dr. Besso on Fox 8 New Day Cleveland, OH.

-I was fortunate enough to have a continuous version, mine never went into remission.
+I was fortunate enough to have a continuous version of cluster headaches, mine never went into remission.
 I had constant pain, between 1 and 3 on the pain scale.
 I always felt the need to crack or roll my neck looking for relief.
 During the attacks the pain was as low as a 6 and as high as an 11.
 The only comparison I have to the level of pain would be a 15 to 20 minute continuous ice cream headache.
 Sometimes longer.

 I have had these headaches for 20 years.
 When someone says that they have tried everything, they usually haven’t.
 I will let you be the judge:

 - Pure Oxygen during attacks

 - Several traditional doctors

 - Botox injections

 - Years of meeting with the Cleveland Clinic headache department

 - Cleveland Clinic Pain Management department to include years of Occipital Nerve steroid blockades.
 Various pain management surgeries to include Cryo-ablation which is freezing the nerve as well as radiofrequency-ablation which is super heating the nerve.
 I was also board-approved to have an (trial) extensive $90,000 occipital nerve stimulator planted into my occipital nerve without success.

 - Many Medications for cluster headaches that took me two+ years to try to include: Ergotamine, Lidocaine, Dihydroergotamine, Prednisone, Lithium, Indomethacin (Indocin), Imitrex, Direct nasal imitrex injections, Narcotics, Tylonol 3 with codine, muscle relaxers, vicodin, Verapamil, Melatonin, Migraine medications and others.